alugha/hls.js/api-extractor/report/hls.js.api.md

     startLoad(): void;
     // (undocumented)
     stopLoad(): void;
 }

-// Warning: (ae-missing-release-tag) "ContentSteeringOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type ContentSteeringOptions = {
-    uri: string;
-    pathwayId: string;
-};

-// Warning: (ae-missing-release-tag) "CuesInterface" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface CuesInterface {
-    // Warning: (ae-forgotten-export) The symbol "CaptionScreen" needs to be exported by the entry point hls.d.ts
-    //
-    // (undocumented)
-    newCue(track: TextTrack | null, startTime: number, endTime: number, captionScreen: CaptionScreen): VTTCue[];
-}

-// Warning: (ae-missing-release-tag) "CuesParsedData" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface CuesParsedData {
-    // (undocumented)
-    cues: any;
-    // (undocumented)
-    track: string;
-    // (undocumented)
-    type: 'captions' | 'subtitles';
-}

 // Warning: (ae-missing-release-tag) "DateRange" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)